Comparing Credit Acceptance (CACC) & Its Peers

-Credit Acceptance (NASDAQ: CACC) is one of 16 publicly-traded companies in the “Personal credit institutions” industry, but how does it contrast to its competitors?
-We will compare Credit Acceptance to similar businesses based on the strength of its analyst recommendations, dividends, profitability, earnings, valuation, institutional ownership and risk.
+Credit Acceptance (NASDAQ: CACC) is one of 16 publicly-traded companies in the “Personal credit institutions” industry, but how does it compare to its rivals?
+We will compare Credit Acceptance to similar businesses based on the strength of its earnings, dividends, institutional ownership, valuation, profitability, risk and analyst recommendations.

+Credit Acceptance has a beta of 1.21, suggesting that its stock price is 21% more volatile than the S&P 500.
+Comparatively, Credit Acceptance’s rivals have a beta of 1.38, suggesting that their average stock price is 38% more volatile than the S&P 500.

-This is a summary of recent ratings and price targets for Credit Acceptance and its competitors, as provided by MarketBeat.
+This is a summary of recent ratings and recommmendations for Credit Acceptance and its rivals, as reported by MarketBeat.com.

 |Sell Ratings